07 Feb Incoterms for Amazon & eCommerce Sellers

 7. DDP ( Delivered Duty Paid )

-Seller delivers the shipment at buyer’s warehouse with all duties already paid.
-Buyer is only responsible for unloading the shipment and storing it within his warehouse.
+The seller delivers the shipment to the buyer’s warehouse with all duties already paid.
+The buyer is only responsible for unloading and storing the cargo within his warehouse.

 8. FAS ( Free Alongside Ship ) [For Sea & Inland Waterway Freight]

-Seller clears the goods for export and delivers them when they are placed alongside the vessel at the named port of shipment.
+The seller clears the goods for export and delivers them alongside the vessel at the named port of shipment.
 Buyer assumes all risks/costs for goods from this point forward.

 9. FOB ( Free On Board ) [For Sea & Inland Waterway Freight]

-“Free On Board” indicates that the seller delivers the goods on board the vessel/ship at the port of shipment within seller’s country which is already agreed upon earlier.
-After getting the shipment loaded, the responsibility transfers over to buyer.
+FOB indicates the placement of cargo on board the ship by the seller at a port within the seller’s country.
+After getting the cargo loaded, the responsibility transfers over to the buyer.

 10. CFR ( Cost and Freight ) [For Sea & Inland Waterway Freight]

-“Cost and Freight” means that the seller is also responsible for freight charges till the goods arrived at the port of buyer’s country, however risk is transferred to buyer once shipment is loaded onto the ship.
+“Cost and Freight” mean that the seller is also responsible for freight charges till the goods arrive at the port of the buyer’s country; however, the risk is transferred to the buyer once the shipment is loaded onto the ship.